 Goal What do we want to accomplish?
 Action Steps What activities need to happen?
 Timeline Start dates Measurement How is progress measured?
 Lead Person Stakeholders Who will be involved and/or impacted?
 Complete?
-Physical education days for all students K-8 Steps to success Field Day Participation numbers and Feedback from Staff Principal Physical Education Instructor Teachers, staff and students In progress Weekly physical education classes for all grades K-12 each school Total minutes of physical education that is offered daily or weekly to our scholars Staff, Students and physical education staff and coaches yes
+Physical education days Walk - a - thon Steps to success Field Day U U Participation numbers and Feedback from Staff Principal Physical Education Instructor Teachers, staff and students In progress Schedule weekly physical education classes into the curriculum each school year Total minutes of physical education that is offered daily or weekly to our scholars 1 / Staff, Students and physical education staff and coaches yes